 Most patients who have not had the Fontan Operation will begin to show symptoms of cyanosis (external blueness caused by oxygen-poor arterial blood), fatigue, arrhythmias, and/or exercise intolerance, generally because of insufficient blood flow to the lungs through the pulmonary artery.
 They will also have a heart murmur because of pulmonary stenosis (narrowing of the outflow tract through which blood flows from the heart to the lungs) and/or because of atrioventricular valve dysfunction (the valve that connects the functioning ventricle with an atrium).
 If these symptoms are severe, the Fontan Operation will be performed, but only if certain conditions are met:

 · the pulmonary arteries are sufficiently well formed

 · there is no pulmonary vascular obstructive disease (PVOD)

 · the systemic ventricle is functioning adequately

 These criteria will be evaluated through a variety of tests.
-A chest x-ray, echocardiography (producing an echocardiogram), and MRI (Magnetic Resonance Imaging) will show left ventricular function and other aspects of anatomy and cardiovascular condition.
-Electrocardiography (producing an ECG, or electrocardiogram) is used to check for the presence of arrhythmias (irregular heartbeats) and as an indicator of certain anatomical defects.
+A chest x-ray, echocardiogram, and MRI (Magnetic Resonance Imaging) will show left ventricular function and other aspects of anatomy and cardiovascular condition.
+An electrocardiogram (ECG) is used to check for the presence of arrhythmias (irregular heartbeats).
 In addition, a cardiac catheterization procedure will be used to take hemodynamic measurements (blood pressures and concentrations of oxygen and other gases) in the pulmonary arteries and to evaluate their structure.